Quality Assurance Checks

 This shell script automatically formats Python and CSS code according to the OpenWISP coding style conventions.

-to format python code (these two
+It runs isort and black to format python code (these two

 dependencies are required and installed automatically when running pip

-install openwisp-utils[qa]
+install openwisp-utils[qa]).

-programs are used to perform style checks
+The prettier programs is used to perform style checks on CSS and JS

-are not installed, the check(s) will be skipped.
+will be skipped.

 openwisp-qa-check